 Are workers sharing camp or private vehicles?
 Are they transporting camp participants?

-Do workers stay at one workstation or do they travel throughout the indoor facilities and outdoor grounds throughout their shift?
+Do workers stay at one workstation or do they travel throughout the indoor facilities and outdoor grounds during their shift?

 Do workers and participants have easy access to personal hygiene facilities (e.g., running water, soap, and hand sanitizer)?

 How often and by which method are surfaces and objects cleaned and disinfected?
-Have the selected disinfectant products been assessed for effectiveness against coronaviruses, and for potential chemical hazards to workers, participants, and the environment?
+How effective are the disinfectant products against coronaviruses?
+What are the potential chemical hazards to workers, participants, and the environment?

-Do workers and participants have the knowledge and resources they need to protect themselves and others against COVID-19?
+Do people have the knowledge and resources they need?

-Could language barriers impact the ability of workers and participants to understand and follow the transmission control measures?
+Could language barriers or comprehension level impact the ability of people to understand the risks and follow the transmission control measures?

-Are there participant factors that could make control measures more difficult to implement and follow (e.g., based on their health, age, disability, developmental status, or other socio-economic and demographic circumstances)?
+Are there personal factors that could make control measures more difficult to implement and follow (e.g., based on their health, physical ability, age and maturity, or other socio-economic and demographic circumstances)?

-Are you able to assess if a person may be sick or have been exposed, and rapidly take appropriate actions?
+Are you able to assess if a person may be sick or has been exposed, and rapidly take appropriate actions?